LegumeFederation/meta_iron/README.rst

                string and arithmetic operations on those results can save a great deal of work elsewhere.

-Prototypeable  Much metadata works on following a fixed pattern of file names.
+Discoverable   Much metadata works on following a fixed pattern of file names.
 When these file
                name patterns are combined with scriptability it lets much of metadata generation to be automated and consistent.